 Click Here for tab for Drive

-While not necessarily having the same worldwide renown that some of the other songs in this list have, you can still essentially guarantee everyone will be able to sing along with this Incubus classic.
+While not having the same worldwide renown as some of the other songs on this list, you can still essentially guarantee everyone will be able to sing along with this Incubus classic.
 Drive is a wonderfully catchy song that uses great chord voicings and a memorable chorus melody and is sure to have people hooked by the final chorus.

 The song uses some great 7th and minor 9th chords, played with an interesting rhythm, which can make it challenging to both sing and play at the same time.
-If you are performing together with somebody else, this is an ideal song to split the guitar and vocals up, but fortunately is still sounds great solo, too.
+If you are performing together with somebody else, this is an ideal song to split the guitar and vocals up.
+Fortunately, it still sounds great solo if you’re performing alone.

 Fast Car – Tracy Chapman